MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

 We report the results in Table~\ref{tab:fid_animal}.
 Training the model from scratch obtains catastrophic scores on all target domains, indicating that using small datasets to train StyleGAN is impossible, since the discriminator suffers from overfitting and fails to provide meaningful information to update the generator.
 Benefiting from the prior information learned by the pretrained model, TransferGAN largely improves the performance.
-Both FreezeD and ADGAN~\cite{zhao2020leveraging} further improve the performance by fixing several layers of the model.
+Both FreezeD and ADGAN~\citep{zhao2020leveraging} further improve the performance by fixing several layers of the model.
 In most cases, MineGAN gets better performance compared with the others (TransferGAN, FreezeD and ADGAN).
 We also implemented Sparse Subnetwork Selection in TransferGAN (referred to as TransferGAN++), showing that the approach is general, does not require mining, and can benefit other approaches beyond MineGAN.
-Finally, \textit{MineGAN++} achieves the best score, again demonstrating that adaptively selecting the trainable filters outperforms simply manually fixing the low-level layers~\cite{mo2020freeze, zhao2020leveraging}.
+Finally, \textit{MineGAN++} achieves the best score, again demonstrating that adaptively selecting the trainable filters outperforms simply manually fixing the low-level layers~\citep{mo2020freeze, zhao2020leveraging}. {It should be noted that for two of the classes (\textit{Deer} and \textit{Dog}) MineGAN obtains inferior results, showing that the method is unstable for some target domains.}

 Fig.~\ref{fig:stylegan_animal} show the synthesized image of the proposed method (MineGAN++) on target animal domains (\textit{cat}, \textit{lion} and \textit{wolf}).
 We note that our method successfully generates the target images.